A2ITNotes/quartz/content/Others/e-business.md

 - E-business can operate 24–7 with no shutdown time
 - A global marketplace has been set up by e-businesses
 ---

----
-title: " "
----
-Disadvantages of e-business on society:
+## Disadvantages of e-business on society:

 - Loss of jobs around the world due to closure of conventional business/shops
 - Increase in fraud due to online transactions not being secure